 Stay for two nights on a fully inclusive basis including activities.
 There are plenty of ways to spend your time here with nature drives, walks and village tours all included.
 There is also the opportunity to enjoy a scenic flight or balloon safari, horse riding and spa treatments.

 Stay at Strand Hotel Swakopmund for 2 nights

 You drive north through the Gaub and Kuiseb passes and past the coastal town of Walvis Bay, to Swakopmund.
 Make sure you stop in Solitaire en route, where you’ll find the best bakery in Southern Africa.
 You will spend two nights in Swakopmund on a bed and breakfast basis.
 This is the adventure capital of Namibia with plenty of activities to choose from including skydiving, desert tours, quad biking, kayaking and fishing.

 Day 8 - 9 : Twyfelfontein, Damaraland, Namibia

 Stay at Mowani Mountain Camp for 1 night

 Head inland to the beautiful region of Damaraland with its impressive landscape of rugged valleys, unique rock formations and rare desert-adapted wildlife.
 You will stay at Mowani Mountain Camp for one night with dinner and breakfast included.
-From here you have the option of tracking the mighty desert-adapted elephant and visiting the rock engravings at Twyfelfontein; Namibia’s first UNESCO World Heritage Site.
+From here you should visit the rock engravings at Twyfelfontein; Namibia’s first UNESCO World Heritage Site.
 Alternatively just relax by the pool at the lodge which enjoys spectacular views over this magnificent region.